Home / Compare Travel Insurance / Guide to Reciprocal Heal…

 A Reciprocal Health Care Agreement (RHCA) is an agreement between Australia and a select few countries to provide each other’s citizens with certain medical services for free or at a subsidised cost.
-However, RHCAs are usually conditional and limited, so they’re certainly no substitute for an adequate travel insurance policy.
+However, RHCAs are usually conditional and limited, so they’re certainly no substitute for a comprehensive travel insurance policy.

 Remember, different travel insurance policies (and insurers) will offer varying levels of cover.
 To be sure of what you’re covered for, read the Product Disclosure Statement (PDS) before buying a policy.